discretegames/runmany/README.md

 # RunMany

-A way to run many programming languages in one file.
+Tool to run many programs written in many languages from one file.

 Readme is just a todo list for now.